-Level I Level 2 Level 5 Curricula are adopted from external sources, with curriculum and teaching and learn- There is a shared and tangible understanding across the school relating to learning The curriculum has been deeply thought through and co-constructed by staff; ing discussed separately by staff.
+Level 1 Level 2 Level 3 Curricula are adopted from external sources, with curriculum and teaching and learn- There is a shared and tangible understanding across the school relating to learning The curriculum has been deeply ing discussed separately by staff.
 Learners are task-oriented.
 Teachers use teaching and achievement.
-Intentions for the curriculum are clear and understood by most. drawing upon evidence and knowledge of the school community and its aspirations. and learning methods that are familiar.
-Some teachers have some knowledge of what Staff are beginning to see how their teaching and learning actions affect the extent This has been undertaken with clear intentions rooted in long term and sustainable evidence shows works in teaching and learning and some teachers would actively to which curriculum intentions turn into curriculum impact.
+Intentions for the curriculum are clear and understood by most. drawing upon evidence and kno and learning methods that are familiar.
+Some teachers have some knowledge of what Staff are beginning to see how their teaching and learning actions affect the extent This has been undertaken with evidence shows works in teaching and learning and some teachers would actively to which curriculum intentions turn into curriculum impact.
 Learners are increasingly impact for learners.
-There is a cohesive and self-challenging learning environment like to learn more about pedagogy.
+There is a c like to learn more about pedagogy.
 Assessment is mainly provided by the teacher, active partners in the learning process and most are effectively challenged.
-There are which is efficient and effective in achieving its intentions.
-Teachers understand what especially feedback.
-It is not always clear to learners how assessment can be used to structured opportunities for all learners to make progress at depth; this is built upon works for each learner and this is evident in their planning and behaviours.
-Intentions inform learning.
+There are which is efficient and effective especially feedback.
+It is not always clear to learners how assessment can be used to structured opportunities for all learners to make progress at depth; this is built upon works for each learner and this inform learning.
 Impact measurement focuses on short term differences.
 Planning is a foundation of clarity in progression and feedback.
-Planning is based upon secure are clearly visible to learners and leaders, and are clearly articulated throughout driven by the curriculum requirements.
+Planning is based upon secure are clearly visible to learners an driven by the curriculum requirements.
 Teachers and learners tend to be responsive to assessment of learners' prior-achievements.
 Staff have a good knowledge of effective interactions.
-All learning opportunities are maximised to ensure greatest impact. the next intervention.
-There is sometimes a feeling of overload and a need to be more teaching; staff interpret and implement these ideas across the school in their own Evidence is used with precision to facilitate highest impact opportunities. productive.
+All learning opport the next intervention.
+There is sometimes a feeling of overload and a need to be more teaching; staff interpret and implement these ideas across the school in their own Evidence is used with precision productive.
 Monitoring of progression tends to be through tick charts and formal way.
 There is a calm learning environment which is balanced in approach.
-There is a learning flow that both teacher and learner fully understand; the teacher assessment tasks. knows when to intervene and learners feel empowered to make decisions about their own learning.
-Critical disposition is developed ensuring high quality progression balanced in approach.
-I
+There is a learning flow that bo assessment tasks. knows when to intervene and le own learning.
+Critical dispositio balanced in approach.
+1 and they understand the learning process; applying content and pace of their own learning - within and ney can plan, monitor and evaluate their own learning, t each stage and deciding when to move on. trategic; both 'in the moment' as well as retrospectively. chosen strategies when not successful, seeking assistance rner understanding is at the heart of teachers thinking a deep understanding of how students learn which actice.